Caroline Garcia vs. Anhelina Kalinina: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Caroline Garcia vs. Anhelina Kalinina Trends and Insights

-- In her most recent tournament, the Abierto Guadalajara, Garcia was eliminated by No. 9-ranked Maria Sakkari, 3-6, 0-6, in the semifinals.
+- In the semifinals of the Abierto Guadalajara on September 22, 2023 (her most recent match), Garcia was defeated by Maria Sakkari 3-6, 0-6.

-- Kalinina will look to stay on track after a 6-3, 6-1 win over No. 75-ranked Ashlyn Krueger in the Round of 32 on Sunday.
+- Kalinina will look to maintain momentum after a 6-3, 6-1 win over No. 75-ranked Ashlyn Krueger in the Round of 32 on Sunday.

-- Through 61 matches over the past year (across all court surfaces), Garcia has played 23.4 games per match and won 51.9% of them.
+- Garcia has played 23.4 games per match in her 61 matches over the past year (across all court types).

-- Garcia has played 23.2 games per match in her 44 matches on hard courts over the past 12 months.
+- Through 44 matches over the past year on hard courts, Garcia has played 23.2 games per match and won 52.0% of them.

 - Kalinina is averaging 21.7 games per match and 9.8 games per set in 29 matches on hard courts in the past year.

-- Garcia and Kalinina have not competed against each other since 2015.
+- Dating back to 2015, Garcia and Kalinina have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.